-Q: If I lost a court case, is it worth trying to file an appeal without an attorney?
+Q: I lost a court case.
+Is it worth trying to file an appeal without an attorney?A:

 appeal.
 The administrative requirements of an appeal are great; if you choose to appeal your case yourself, you must do many things within a very short period of time.
 But it is possible

-Q: How would I appeal my own case?
+Q: How would I appeal my own case?A:

 To appeal your own case, you must “perfect” your appeal by completing the required forms and filing them with the court.
 The rules for perfecting an appeal vary among appellate districts.
 The clerk of courts can give you the forms, but it is easy to make a mistake that can cause your appeal to be dismissed.
 You must file the forms and pay the filing fee or provide an affidavit of indigency (saying you cannot pay the filing fee) within 30 days of the time that the court filed its “final appealable order.”
 The court files a final appealable order once a case has been completely resolved.
 An order is final if a court no longer has to conduct further proceedings to determine the rights of the parties.
 The order will usually contain the words, “final appealable order,” or "no just reason for delay," but if not, you can ask the judge to declare it to be a final appealable order if every factual issue in the case has been resolved.
-If you fail to properly file your appeal, the docket sheet and the transcript order form within this 30-day timeframe, the court will dismiss your appeal.
+If you fail to properly file your appeal, the docket sheet and the transcript order form within this 30-day time frame, the court will dismiss your appeal.

 Q: If the case was tried before a magistrate, is there anything different about that?A:

 If a magistrate, rather than a judge, heard the witnesses and made the original decision in your case, you will make your first appeal to the magistrate's supervising judge.
 You must object to the magistrate's decision, provide transcripts of the magistrate trial, and provide a full explanation of the errors made by the magistrate.
 If you fail to do this, a court of appeals will not review the magistrate's decisions because the trial judge will not have been able to do so.Q: After I’ve perfected my appeal, what do I do?A:

 You, as well as the other party, will have to write a “brief,” or memo to the court outlining the facts of the case and giving arguments about why the trial court’s decision should or should not be reversed.
 Every appellate district has slightly different rules for briefs, and you must strictly comply with these “briefing rules” or risk having your appeal dismissed.
 Appeals are most commonly dismissed because briefs are not filed on time.
 After the briefs for both sides are filed, the parties or their attorneys will give their “oral argument” by answering to a panel of three senior judges about the trial court’s rulings and whether the outcome should be reversed or affirmed.
 If the appeals court affirms the trial court’s ruling, it means that whatever the original court decided stands; if the ruling is reversed, it means that the appeals court found that the trial made a mistake that was serious enough to require some modification, such as a retrial or other revision by the trial judge.

-Q: What are my odds if I do my own appeal?
+Q: What are my odds if I do my own appeal?A: